czim/laravel-cms-auth/README.md

  5.4.x               | 1.4.x
  5.5.x               | 1.4.3+

+From version 1.5 upwards, the API authentication is no longer included.

 ## Commands

 Users may be created on the fly by using the `cms:user:create` command.